datastructures-js/linked-list/README.md

 **.remove(value)**

-remove the value's node from the list or throw an exception if value not found.
+remove the value's node - if exists - from the list.
 ```javascript
 linkedList.remove('n3');
 ```